an-sche/Slide/docs/abilities.md

 ## Boost (Q)

-Only activates on normal ground.
-If pressed on any other surface, nothing happens and the cooldown is not consumed.

-Each level increases the percent and seconds.
+Activates on any surface.
+Each level increases the speed percent and duration.

 Level 1: 50% for 5 seconds (40s cooldown)
 Level 2: 65% for 6 seconds (35s cooldown)